hamzafijahi2001/hamzafijahi2001/README.md

 <div align="left">
   <h4> 🔭 I'm working on a school project at the moment. </h4>
   <h4> 🌱 I am currently learning everything to do with Embedded Systems .</h4>
-  <h4> 🎮 I'm do some Gaming Dev projects for fun and for upgrading my programming skills.</h4>
+  <h4> 🎮 I do some Gaming Dev projects for fun and for upgrading my programming skills.</h4>
   <h4> 👯 I’m looking to collaborate on Embedded Systems projects. </h4>

 </div>